vitor251093/resurrection-capsule/README.md

 In order to start using (or at this point, contributing) the local server, you will need:
 - A computer with Linux, MacOS or Windows 10;
 - The Docker application installed;
-- Darkspore installed (use Wine, or relatives, if you are in Linux/macOS).
+- Darkspore installed (use Wine, or relatives, if you are in Linux/macOS);
+- The mod from the `required_mod` folder inside your Darkspore Data folder.

 ## Progress
 - [x] Redirect Darkspore requests to the localhost;
-- [ ] Make Darkspore believe that the server is online (Error code 102);
+- [x] Make Darkspore believe that the server is online (Error code 102);
+- [ ] Make Darkspore open after the Play button has been pressed.
 - [ ] ?

 ## Server redirect